danomatika/loaf/README.md

 The best place to start is to look at the examples included with loaf zip and on the [loaf Github repo](https://github.com/danomatika/loaf/tree/master/examples).

 There are also simple syntax lists for each of the three Lua bindings modules: of, osc, and loaf.
-These can be found in `doc/modules` and are a good place to start for creating autocompletion files for you favorite text editor.
+These can be found in `doc/modules` and are a good place to start for creating auto-completion files for you favorite text editor.

 ### Setting Window Size